 - 2.1.
 As an island nation, the UK varies from some other European countries in having a long coastline, with most of its industrial centres situated on the coast or on estuaries with access for seagoing ships.
-Domestic coastal shipping (from UK origin to UK destination) accounts for about 21% of all domestic freight transport in the UK3 and many of the main opportunities for freight carriage on waterways are associated with traffic to and from ports near the coast or with inland penetration of seagoing vessels to serve inland ports. - 2.2.
+Domestic coastal shipping (from UK origin to UK destination) accounts for about 14% of all domestic freight transport in the UK2 and many of the main opportunities for freight carriage on waterways are associated with traffic to and from ports near the coast or with inland penetration of seagoing vessels to serve inland ports. - 2.2.
 IWA recognises that the opportunities for waterway freight carriage vary according to the characteristics of the waterway.
-For convenience, we have categorised the UK waterways freight network as follows: - principal inland freight waterways (most of which are managed by port authorities); - freight waterways defined as 'Commercial Waterways' by the Transport Act 1968 (managed by The Canal and River Trust (CRT));
+For convenience, we have categorised the UK waterways freight network as follows: - principal inland freight waterways (most of which are managed by port authorities); - freight waterways defined as 'commercial waterways' by section 104 of the Transport Act 1968 (currently managed by the Canal and River Trust (CRT) and Scottish Canals)3; - other waterways with significant freight potential (managed by a variety of public bodies and port authorities); - smaller waterways (managed by the CRT, the Environment Agency and the Broads Authority, as well as a variety of other public and private bodies).